ex-aws/ex_aws/README.md

 ## Getting started

 Add ex_aws to your mix.exs, along with your json parser and http client of choice.
-ExAws works out of the box with Poison and HTTPoison and sweet_xml.
+ExAws works out of the box with Poison and :hackney and sweet_xml.
 All APIs require an http client, but only some require a json or xml codec.
 You only need the codec for the API you intend to use.
 At this time only SweetXml is supported for xml parsing.

 - Dynamo: json
 - Kinesis: json